 SkillGym offers the possibility to repeat the same conversation several times and every time to experience different nuances generated by the AI algorithm influencing the real time flow of the conversation.
 At the same time, the same type of behavior can be practiced in different scenarios, with different types of persons and goals.

 All this leads to extensive experience being stored in a very short time and with little effort.

 The result and the benefit for the trainee is fantastic with much more experiences in such a little time allow the activation of many more deja-vu effects that come to mind in real life when similar situations happen.

 The feeling of a higher confidence -connected to the “I was here before, I know what expect”- is one of the elements contributing to faster and higher development of confidence in the conversational skills.

 Imagine how much faster and smarter your Leaders can grow their skills, gain confident self-awareness and experience in Critical Conversations by practicing in a Digital Role Play system like SkillGym, providing up to eight different learning triggers of this kind.

 You may now be interested in trying the power of SkillGym.
 Click here to book your 1-hour hands-on demo.

-Please, also peruse our website.
-There are plenty of inspiring pre-recorded webinars and articles.
 Of course, we would be delighted to continue this conversation with you; simply book a free call with us here.